NathanKolbas/BradyBot/README.md

 ## Getting started
 #### Installing
 To install the required dependencies, simply run the command `pip install -r requirements.txt`.
+Optionally, for gif file size optimization to work please install [gifsicle](https://www.lcdf.org/gifsicle/).
+For example, gifscale reduces the file size of the Among Us gif generation by ~37%.

 #### Setup
 Create a `config.json` file in the root directory of the project.
 This will story secrets used by the bot.
 Example `config.json` file: